WZVN-TV: News operation

-WEVU's first news operation was known as "Closeup News" with daily 6:30 and 11 p.m. broadcasts; general manager Lundquist presented the weather.
+WEVU's first news operation was known as Closeup News with daily 6:30 and 11 p.m. broadcasts; general manager Lundquist presented the weather.
 When the station fell into financial difficulties, the news department was cut back.
 After Lundquist was ousted in 1976, Gulfshore reinstated a local news service under the "Newscene" name, airing at 6 and 11 p.m.

 In 1981, under Home News ownership, Jack Wheeler, who had been one of the first anchors on Closeup News in 1974, returned to the station; WEVU hoped the new anchor would increase its perennially low ratings.
 Wheeler also hosted a talk show on WRCC radio at the time.
 However, when WEVU management changed over, Wheeler was removed from the newscast; he then hosted a morning talk show for channel 26 and later a late-night show before being shown the door in 1985.
 After having 5 p.m. and 11 p.m. newscasts, WEVU added a 6 p.m. broadcast in the fall of 1989; the station made significant improvements in an attempt to lift its news out of third place.
 Within a year, the 5 p.m. show was discontinued, bringing the station back to two daily evening newscasts.

 In the immediate wake of the Waterman LMA, WEVU's news offerings were radically changed; in addition to the dismissals of its main presenting team, WEVU's early news moved to 4 p.m. and its 11 p.m. show was cut back to a five-minute update.
 Waterman also invested in facilities and equipment.
 WBBH–WZVN had the market's first Doppler weather radar installed in the mid-1990s, and in 1997, a studio expansion was completed allowing both stations to present simultaneous 11 p.m. newscasts.
 The stations have dedicated anchors but share reporters; during major hurricane coverage, the stations have often aired a single telecast using their combined news and weather resources.
 Despite the shared resources, news viewership has tilted strongly toward WBBH over WZVN, which primarily competes for third with WFTX-TV in local news ratings.

 From 2006 to 2007, WZVN produced ABC 7 Gulfshore News at 10 for cable channel "WNFM", the MyNetworkTV station in the market available only on Comcast systems.
 It was canceled as not financially viable.

 In 2018, the Waterman stations cut back their sports department; weeknight sportscasts were eliminated, along with the position of sports director for WBBH-TV.

 Technical information

 Subchannels

-The station's digital signal is multiplexed:
+WZVN-TV's transmitter is located along SR 31 in unincorporated southeastern Charlotte County.
+The station's signal is multiplexed: